A help guide for users of the BBC News app, on Android devices.

 Do I need a TV licence to watch live TV on my mobile device?

-You will need to be covered by a TV licence to watch live TV on your device, that includes the BBC News Channel in the app.
+You will need a TV licence to watch or record the BBC News Channel live in the News app.

 What will happen if I don't have a TV licence?

 It is a criminal offence to watch live television without a TV licence or to possess or control a device which you know or reasonably believe will be used to watch live TV without a TV licence.